Cardinals vs. Padres Player Props Betting Odds

-Player prop bet odds for Juan Soto, Nolan Arenado and others are listed when the San Diego Padres visit the St. Louis Cardinals at Busch Stadium on Tuesday (first pitch at 7:45 PM ET).
+Those looking to place a player prop bet can find odds on Nolan Arenado, Juan Soto and others in the St. Louis Cardinals-San Diego Padres matchup at Busch Stadium on Wednesday at 2:15 PM ET.

 Bet on this matchup or its props with BetMGM!